Join us this Sunday

 Offering of Thanks

 The service moves into the final stage with another song of praise, followed by the Lord’s blessing.
 Through the minister, the Lord has the last say in the worship service as He sends His people home with His peace placed upon them.
-We may leave His presence having our faith strengthened by the preaching and being equipped with renewed commitment to live a life pleasing to Him.
-After the blessing, the congregation trickles out of the building, gathering informally in conversation and fellowship.
-As a visitor, you may well find yourself invited to a home for refreshments and more fellowship.
-All in all the whole service takes about 1hr and 15 minutes.
+We may leave His presence having our faith strengthened by the preaching and with a renewed commitment to live a life pleasing to Him.
+After the blessing, the service is over.
+Most people stay around to chat afterwards.
+We’d love to meet you, too!